This post may contain affiliate links.

 To make the snowflake drawings, I found some clipart with all different patterns of snowflakes.
 I printed them out and then we cut them in half.
 This is a good step to let the kids help with so they can understand the halfway point on the shapes.

-I put them together into a printable that you can grab here:
+I put the snowflake symmetry drawings together into a printable that you can grab here:

 Download the Templates for Snowflake Symmetry Drawings.

 I taped them down on a clean sheet of paper.
 Then we tried it two different ways.
 We tried using a small mirror to look down on and draw with the reflection.
 We also tried just drawing the other half.